 Thumbing through the book (which by the way, has many pictures of these oh-so-tempting sweet treats), I saw several recipes I wanted to make.
 Peanut butter and chocolate thumbprints, ice cream sandwiches, and salt and pepper chocolate are a few of the many things that called to me.
 In the end I decided on fudgy brownies because really, it doesn’t get much better than a good brownie.

 I had some fresh red raspberries that I wanted to incorporate into the dish and I thought a raspberry fool would be a nice way to do it.
 A fruit fool is a traditional English dessert of pureed fruit folded into sweetened whipped cream.
 For my recipe, I crumbled these lovely fudgy brownies and used them as my base.

 I did make a few changes to the original brownie recipe in the book…the biggest alterations I made were to scale back the recipe a bit, use all brown sugar (for a truly sublime fudgy texture), and add of a bit of cocoa powder (because I love the deep chocolate flavor it gives to brownies).
-Oh, and I added literally just a pinch of instant coffee, a trick I learned from Ina Garten a while ago; it’s completely optional, and you won’t be able to taste the coffee – it just helps accentuate the flavor of the chocolate.
+Oh, and I added literally just a pinch of espresso powder, a trick I learned from Ina Garten a while ago; it’s completely optional, and you won’t be able to taste the coffee – it just helps accentuate the flavor of the chocolate.

 And no worries if you don’t want to crumble these brownies to use as the base for fool; make them any time you want a small batch of brownies!